 From Hawaii to Mexico, Greece to Croatia, and even to the coastal shores of New Jersey, nude beaches abound.
 These hot spots are great if you want a carefree and clothing-optional getaway.
-But before you hit the beach, know that strict etiquette reigns supreme.
-In fact, most nudist destinations have more rules than a boarding school.
-Here’s the skinny on what you need to know (and what you shouldn’t do) at a nude beach.
+But before you hit a nudist beach, know that strict etiquette reigns supreme.
+In fact, most clothes-free destinations have more rules than a boarding school.
+Here’s the skinny on what you need to know—and what you shouldn’t do—at a nude beach.

-And if you’re ever unsure as to whether a beach is truly nude?
+And if you’re ever unsure as to whether a nude beach is a nude beach?
 Keep your clothes on.
 In many places, public nudity is a serious crime that could lead to a fine (or worse).

 Don’t Forget to Research Naturist Resorts

-Naturist resorts cater to a completely clothing-free vacation seeker, so if you want to go all in (or off), research these options rather than a one-time visit to a nude beach.
-From family-friendly campgrounds in the Poconos to luxe all-inclusives in the Caribbean, there’s likely a nudist-resort option that suits your style and budget.
+Naturist resorts cater to completely clothing-free vacation seekers, so if you want to go all in (or off), consider these options rather than a one-time visit to a nude beach.
+From family-friendly campgrounds in the Poconos to luxe all-inclusives in the Caribbean, there’s likely a nudist resort option that suits your style and budget.

-Rules at each resort differ, and many are adults-only.
+Rules at each of these resorts differ, and many are adults-only.
 As with any hotel stay, read the resort’s policies closely before you book.

-Once at the beach, don’t stare, gawk, point, or giggle.
-Obviously you will be required to look at your fellow sunbathers at some point, whether greeting them or fetching their Frisbee from your beach towel.
-But play it cool: Most nude-beach experts say it’s easy, and that at a certain point you simply stop noticing all the skin.
+Once you’re on a nudist beach, don’t stare, gawk, point, or giggle.
+Obviously, you will be required to look at your fellow sunbathers at some point, whether greeting them or fetching their Frisbee from your beach towel.
+But play it cool: Most nude beach insiders insist that it’s easy, and that at a certain point, you simply stop noticing all the bare skin.

-If you can’t handle the realities of polite, naked society?
-That’s okay, but stick to the clothing-required beaches for the sake of everyone’s comfort.
+Can’t handle the realities of polite naked society?
+That’s okay, but stick to clothing-required beaches for the sake of everyone’s comfort.

 Contrary to popular belief, most nude beaches are not sexy places ripped straight out of the pages of a Playboy Mansion memoir.
-Patrons come in all sizes, shapes, and states of physical fitness, and are far more likely to veer into Dad bod territory than Channing Tatum in the buff.
-So don’t expect models and be disappointed when you see, well, normal humans in all their hirsute glory.
+Patrons come in all sizes, shapes, and states of physical fitness, and are far more likely to veer into dad bod territory than to look like Channing Tatum in the buff.
+So don’t expect models at a nude beach and then be disappointed when you see, well, normal humans in all their hirsute glory.

-A good rule of thumb: Never, ever, ever take anyone’s photo without their permission.
+A good rule of thumb: Never, ever take anyone’s photo without their permission.
 This goes for all tourist destinations—from nude beaches to theme parks to UNESCO World Heritage sites—but it’s especially true when the subject of your photo is naked.
-Always ask explicitly if you may take a photo and make sure photography is even allowed at the beach.
-(Many naturist resorts prohibit it.)
+Always ask explicitly if you may take a photo and make sure photography is even allowed where you are.
+(Many nudist beaches prohibit it.)

-Furthermore, even if you’re okay with someone snapping a pic of you, you have little control over where that photo ends up—from travel review sites to social media to less pleasant parts of the Internet.
+Furthermore, even if you’re okay with someone snapping a pic of you, keep in mind that you have little control over where that photo ends up—from travel review sites to social media to less pleasant parts of the internet.

 Don’t Go Naked in Certain Public Areas

-Due to local regulations, many areas at nudist resorts or beaches may, in fact, require clothing: parking lots, cafes, shops, and so on.
-Consult any posted signs regarding clothing-required venues and follow them to the T. Pack a beach tote with readily accessible garments in case you need to suit up to use the facilities.
-Most nudist resorts require you use a towel to sit on public chairs as well.
+Due to local regulations, many areas at nudist beaches or resorts may, in fact, require clothing, including parking lots, cafes, shops, and so on.
+Consult any posted signs regarding clothing-required venues and follow them closely.
+Pack a beach tote with readily accessible garments in case you need to suit up to use the facilities.
+Most nudist beaches and resorts require you use a towel to sit on public chairs as well.

 Don’t Forget the Sunscreen

-While this doesn’t fall squarely in the etiquette column, it’s still a critical piece of information: Yes, those sensitive areas that are normally protected by swim trunks and bikinis will need a slather of sunscreen.
-Look for a sunscreen that’s gentle on sensitive skin.
-Test it a few weeks before you hit the beach to ensure that you don’t end up with an unsightly rash somewhere you definitely don’t want one.
+While this doesn’t fall squarely in the etiquette department, it’s still a critical piece of information to have at a nudist beach: Yes, those sensitive areas that are normally protected by swim trunks and bikinis will need a slather of sunscreen, preferably one that’s gentle on sensitive skin.
+Test it a few weeks before you hit a nude beach to ensure that you don’t end up with an unsightly rash somewhere that you definitely don’t want one.